 Committee Members (2017 - 2018)

-Hi my name is (also) Catherine and I’m the newest clinic coordinator for All4Paws, joining in October 2017.
+Hi my name is (also) Catherine and I’m a clinic coordinator for All4Paws, joining in October 2017.
 I grew up in Australia and South East Asia until I was 17 then moved back to Scotland to finish school.
 Before coming to the Royal (Dick) School of Veterinary Studies, I volunteered at PDSA-sponsored & private vet practices as well as with Riding for the Disabled and many other great charities.
 After hearing about All4Paws I knew I had to get involved and I’m really excited for the next few years ahead and the fresh ideas the latest committee will bring.
-When I’m not shadowing our other amazing clinic coordinator Catherine Hall I can either be found working at various catering events all over Scotland, in the library stressing about third year exams or at home snuggled up with my 12 year old cat, Lily.
+When I’m not at All4Paws, I can either be found working at various catering events all over Scotland, in the library stressing about exams or at home snuggled up with my 12 year old cat, Lily.

 Hello everyone!
 My name is Venessa, one of the Outreach Coordinators.
-I moved to Edinburgh last year.
-And I have to say – Edinburgh is such a beautiful, vibrant and friendly city.
+I moved to Edinburgh two years ago, and I have to say – Edinburgh is such a beautiful, vibrant and friendly city.
 I am very happy to be part of this ‘pawsome’ team!
 My role at All4Paws has given me the chance to become more involved with the local community.
 I really enjoy meeting new people and hearing their stories, especially if they are about their pets!
 In my free time, I love testing out food recipes, working out at the gym and hanging out with my friends.